ArjobanSingh/Django-Pizza-Ordering-App/README.md

 # Project 3

-To check the demonstartion of this project, click the link below https://www.youtube.com/watch?v=SnHRSHKd-o0
+To check the demonstartion of this project, click this link https://www.youtube.com/watch?v=SnHRSHKd-o0

 Web Programming with Python and JavaScript